Step-by-Step Reimbursement Claims: Approval & Payment (2026)

 What documentation is essential for an employee reimbursement claim?

 You need proof of the expense, which typically includes the date of service, description, provider, and amount.
 An EOB from an insurer or a detailed receipt is ideal.
-For an ICHRA, you also need proof of insurance coverage for the month, which can be a simple employee attestation.
+For an ICHRA, you also need proof of Minimum Essential Coverage for the month, which can be a simple employee attestation.

 How quickly must an employer approve or deny a claim?